christo/ml-research/ml-research.md

 Notes from [Jeremy Howard](https://en.wikipedia.org/wiki/Jeremy_Howard_(entrepreneur)) (of [kaggle](https://www.kaggle.com/), [fast.ai](https://fast.ai/))  excellent video [A Hacker's Guide to Language Models](https://www.youtube.com/watch?v=jkrNMKz9pWU)

-* Code Notebook used in this video: [fastai/lm-hackers](https://github.com/fastai/lm-hackers)
+* Code Notebook used in this video: [fastai/lm-hackers](https://github.com/fastai/lm-hackers) at kaggle
 * Chat GPT capabilities can be dramatically improved by emphasising in the system prompt that preliminary thinking and a step-by-step process should be undertaken.
 The progressive thinking phase builds a context before the meat